-Knowing your audience is Marketing 101.
+Knowing your audience has always been the most important part of Marketing.
 Thankfully Google Analytics Demographics collects data that you can use in your content marketing strategy.
-If this feature is turned on in your Analytics account, that is.
-In this post, we’ll provide an overview of each demographic age range (generations), nuggets of info for your online marketing strategy, and how to tackle digging into your data.
+In this post, we’ll provide an overview of how to speak to each demographic age range (generations), nuggets of info for your online marketing strategy, and how to tackle digging into your data.

 Google Analytics Demographics has six age ranges.
 It’s important to note that Google’s age ranges don’t correspond specifically to generational groups.
 I found this to be very frustrating, as age doesn’t necessarily provide insight as to how a visitor might interact with your website and brand.
 Does a 25-year-old look at life differently than a 34-year old?
 Well… yes, as one is a Millennial and the other a Gen Xer.

 So I did some research on demographic studies and mapped them out to Google’s data.
 The following is how I’ve corresponded the two pieces of data, highlighted useful nuggets and suggested takeaways.

 These are children of boomer professionals who opted for parenthood later in life or for Gen Xers who started families early.
 9/11 and strong parental involvement shape this group.
 This group tends to be civic-minded and ecologically aware.
 Millennials grew up with a “everybody wins” grading model.
 Many of their activities focus on digital communication (via Internet, smartphones, texting) and are moved into action with causes.

 Marketing Takeaway: Integration of a mobile responsive website, social media messages and texting campaigns is a must for this group.
 Any online missteps will be treated harshly so be careful with the content you’re sharing online.
 But, if you give them a compelling social reason they can be your champion.